intmus/inttheory/_17-mode-mixture/b1-ex-neapolitan.md

 ## Neapolitan chords as dominant chords

-In the modal interchange video from Unit 17b, you may have noticed that one of the progressions used a bII chord.
-In the same unit, we then looked at a similar usage of the bII in the excerpt from Mahler Symphony No. 2.
-Let's look at this again to refresh the details of your final analysis.
-How is the Neapolitan chord different from the above examples?
+In the orchestral reduction below, how is the Neapolitan chord different from the above examples?
 What is its function here?
 If it is not a pre-dominant as above, then what chord from this new function shares the most commonalities with it?

 {% capture ex4 %}X:4
 T:Mahler Symphony No. 2, Mvt.
 I